Balakov/MiSTer-LaserCase/README.md

 It should be easy to modify for other configurations.

-Materials Supported: any 3mm thickness material (plywood, acrylic etc.)
+Materials Supported: any 3mm thickness material (plywood, acrylic etc.).
+Design requires 1 x A4 sheet of material per case.

 Extra brass standoffs will be required in addition to those supplied with the DE-10 Nano and IO boards.